LibrePhotos/librephotos/apps/docs/docs/installation/unraid.md

 ```

 You'll need to edit the .env file with paths to your photos (myPhotos) and possibly the timeZone variable.
 Optionally, you'll want to grab a mapbox API key as documented in the file.
 Keep note of the default HTTP port, 3000.
 You should have LibrePhotos accessible after a few minutes of boot-up on unraidip:3000 unless you changed this in the .env file.
-The username is admin & the password is admin, unless you changed them in the .env file.
-It is recommended you change the admin username and password if LibrePhotos is going to be publicly accessible.
-This is done via the .env file.

 ​Once done, you can fire up the containers by typing: